AllTrialsUSA/OHSU2017/README.md

 Clinical trials are the foundation of evidence-based medicine, innovative research, and effective health policy.
 Public information about clinical trials, such as drug approval packages submitted to and made available by the Food and Drug Administration, can help answer medical, research, or policy questions.
 Dr. Erick Turner will illustrate the value of this information and how researchers can access and use it.
 ## How to make your clinical research more transparent through registration and better reporting
 ### April Clyburne-Sherin (AllTrials USA)
-About half of clinical trials run globally have been publicly registered and reported.
+About half of clinical trials run globally have not been publicly registered and reported.
 Unreported trials undermine both medicine and health research.
 April Clyburne-Sherin will describe the current state of clinical trial reporting in the US, including relevant policies.
 She will outline concrete steps for investigators to increase transparency in their research and introduce strategies and resources for overcoming transparency barriers.

 ## Tuesday, July 25, 2017
 ### 10:00am - 12:30pm